 “Over the past several weeks my family and I have been victims of an organized criminal extortion involving a former DOJ official seeking $25 million while threatening to smear my name,” Gaetz wrote.
 “We have been cooperating with federal authorities in this matter and my father has even been wearing a wire at the FBI’s direction to catch these criminals.
 The planted leak to the FBI tonight was intended to thwart that investigation.
 No part of the allegations against me are true, and the people pushing these lies are targets of the ongoing extortion investigation.
 I demand the DOJ immediately release the tapes, made at their direction, which implicate their former colleague in crimes against me based on false allegations.”

-He also went on Fox News to discuss the issue with Tucker Carlson, who called it one of the “weirdest interviews I’ve ever conducted.”
+He also immediately went on Fox News to discuss the issue with Tucker Carlson, who called it one of the “weirdest interviews I’ve ever conducted.”

 There, Gaetz disclosed he has been dealing directly with an alleged extortion attempt since mid-March.